History

 The Committee meets annually.

-Dr. Monica J. Blanchard, Acting Director (Curator, Semitics/ICOR Library; Faculty of Semitics)
+Dr. Monica J. Blanchard (Curator, Semitics/ICOR Library; Faculty of Semitics)

 Dr. Aaron M. Butts (Faculty of Semitics, on leave)